Welcome to the WAVES Laboratory

 communication in these dyads.
 E-mail: firstname.lastname@example.org

-Maria Corbett is a Ph.D. student in neuroscience.
+Maria Corbett graduated from the FAU Ph.D. program in neuroscience in 2017.
 Her major interests are to study interventions that reduce psychological stress and anxiety in

 school aged children.
 The human responses to stress and anxiety are twofold, often involving a physiological and an emotional component.
 Maria's current